cesbit/goleri/README.md

 ```go
 goleri.NewKeyword(gid int, keyword string, ignCase bool)
 ```
 The parser needs to match the keyword which is just a string.
 When matching keywords we need to tell the parser what characters are allowed in keywords.
-By default Goleri uses `^\w+` which is equal to `^[A-Za-z0-9_]+`, but in the example below we overwrite the default. `NewKeyword()` accepts a parameter `ignCase` to tell the parser if we should match case insensitive.
-The following methods return the arguments that are passed to the `NewKeyword()` method: `IsIgnCase()` returns a boolean that indicates if case is ignored and `GetKeyword()` returns the keyword.
+By default goleri uses `^\w+` which is equal to `^[A-Za-z0-9_]+`, but in the example below we overwrite the default. `NewKeyword()` accepts a parameter `ignCase` to tell the parser if we should match case insensitive.
+The following methods in turn return the arguments that are passed to the `NewKeyword()` method: `IsIgnCase()` returns a boolean that indicates if case is ignored and `GetKeyword()` returns the keyword.

 Example: